Frequently Asked Questions

 Is the Sweet Home Mine still open?

 No, the Sweet Home Mine was closed in 2004.
 The portal was removed and the entrance was cemented and reclaimed.
-Current operations are taking place at the Detroit City Portal, located above the original mine workings
+Operations taking place at the Detroit City Portal, located above the original mine workings, ceased permanently in September of 2024

 Will the Sweet Home Mine ever reopen?
 If no, why not?